Anim Dankwah

-Anim Dankwah (born October 19, 2000) is a Canadian professional football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Anim Dankwah (born October 19, 2000) is a Canadian professional football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football for the Howard Bison.

 University career

 Dankwah played college football for the Howard Bison from 2019 to 2024 where he played in 33 games.

 Professional career

 Dankwah went undrafted in the 2024 NFL draft and was drafted in the sixth round, 48th overall, in the 2024 CFL draft by the Toronto Argonauts.